Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 4. work with Python, React, Kubernetes, AWS, PostgreSQL, or whatever terms survived the editing process
 5. thrive in a fast-paced environment

-That is a placeholder for a job.

-That is a brochure for a job.
+The result is a placeholder and a brochure for a job, not the job itself.

 Like a resume, the job description preserves the easiest signals to publish.
 It keeps tools, responsibilities, seniority, location, salary if legally required, and a general sense of the company's self-image.